 - Test of English as a Foreign Language (TOEFL)

-- IELTS: 6 for masters degree applicants, and 7 for doctoral applicants
+- MET: 54 for undergraduate applicants, 56 for masters degree applicants, 58 for doctoral applicants

 - TOEFL (iBT): 88 for undergraduate and masters degree applicants, 100 for doctoral applicants